dnsee/phptools/README.md

    Linking /usr/local/Cellar/php55/5.5.1...
 486 symlinks created
    (5.5.1) ~  ᐅ
    ```
-   As you can see in the bash is exposed the version you using.
+   As you can see in the bash is exposed the version you are using.
    This script is based on **brew** and **oh-my-zsh**

    Insert inside __~/.zshrc__ this line: